 - ICTWEB201 Use social media tools for collaboration and engagement

-- ICTWEB301 Create a simple markup language document
+- ICTWEB431 Create and style simple markup language documents

 - ICTWEB302 Build simple websites using commercial programs

 - ICTWEB303 Produce digital images for the web

 A Personal Training Plan will be developed for each student based on competencies achieved.
 This will be available prior to course commencement.

 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include: